palei/tronner/README.md

     app.timed_events.get("<name>").stop()

 ## Command functions
-The command module contains helper function for easy interaction with the server.
+The command module contains helper function for easier interaction with the server.

     :::python
     from tronner import command